 BOSTON — GSK has been developingvaccines under one corporate guise or another for 140 years, ever since a rural Pennsylvania doctor started pumping smallpox shots out of a converted chicken house in 1882, but the company may be most known today for the vaccine it didn’t build.

+Also, lots of updates on vaccines, and Ginkgo starts subleasing its lab space.
 Want to stay on top of the science and politics driving biotech today?
 Sign up to get our biotech newsletter in your inbox.
-Good morning.
-Wall Street had a big reaction to H5N1 bird flu news yesterday.
-Was it warranted?
-We’ll discuss that today.
+Today, we bid adieu to NIH luminary Francis Collins.
 Read the rest…

 Given the large unmet clinical need in this oncology indication and aligned with recent clinical trial progress, the Triple Negative Breast Cancer (TNBC) DrugDevelopment Digital Summi t has been created to provide insight into industry- and academic-led clinical programs developing immune checkpoint, DDR inhibitor, ADC and other novel agents.

-There’s potential that a stem cell infusion from kidney donors might help prevent organ rejection — allowing patients to perhaps wean from immunosuppressive drugs.
 Want to stay on top of the science and politics driving biotech today?
 Sign up to get our biotech newsletter in your inbox.
+Hello, everyone.
+Damian here with what is my final edition of The Readout on my last day at STAT.

 Want to stay on top of the science and politics driving biotech today?
 Sign up to get our biotech newsletter in your inbox.
-Good morning.
-Big news this morning, so let’s get straight into it.
+Good morning, everyone.
+Damian here with another multibillion-dollar deal, a word on the future of Sanofi, and a setback in one of medicine’s longest-running quests.
 Read the rest…

 Look at Covid, how many vaccines do we have?”
 “We should not be passive about it.
 We’re not passive about any other condition,” she told STAT.
 “Look at HIV, how many antiretrovirals do we have? ” Continue to STAT+ to read the full story…